 DO IT FOR US

-The campaign officially launched with a 90” TVC roadblock on the eve of the Olympic Opening Ceremony across ITV, Channel 4, Channel 5, and Sky.
+The campaign officially launched the day of the Opening Ceremony on Twitter ‘First View’ with hashtag #DoItForUs and bespoke emoji.
+Then on the eve of the Opening Ceremony, the TV ad launched with a TV roadblock across ITV, Channel 4, Channel 5 and Sky.

 Continuing the tone of voice, we created individual athlete films for real-time social content.
 These were tweeted to the athletes to remind them to get Nissan into their upcoming events.
 And after medal wins, to rebuke them for not doing so.
 Some of them loved the campaign so much they started tweeting about it, unprompted.